La Dama Enmascarada

-Magdalena Caballero (July 22, 1925 – March 11, 2006) was a Mexican luchadora, or professional wrestler commonly known under her ring name La Dama Enmascarada (Spanish for "The Masked Lady").
-Caballero was a relative of professional wrestler Irma González as well as González's daughter Irma Aguilar although it is unclear exactly how they were related.
+Magdalena Caballero (July 22, 1925 – March 11, 2006) was a Mexican professional wrestler, commonly known under her ring name La Dama Enmascarada (Spanish for "The Masked Lady").
+Caballero was a relative of professional wrestler Irma González, as well as González's daughter, Irma Aguilar, although it is unclear exactly how they were related.

 Caballero was one of the pioneers of women's professional wrestling in Mexico, credited as the first Mexican National Women's Champion at a time when female wrestling was banned in Mexico City.
 She began her career as a masked wrestler, but lost her mask in 1958 to Irma González, and would later wrestle under the mask again.
-She also appeared in three Lucha films: Las Lobas del Ring, Las Luchadoras contra La Momia and Las Luchadoras contra el Médico Asesino.
+She also appeared in three luchador films: Las Lobas del Ring, Las Luchadoras contra La Momia and Las Luchadoras contra el Médico Asesino.

-Biography

-Magdalena Caballero was born on July 22, 1925, in Mexico City.
-She was born into a circus family as both her parents and her grandmother all performed in various acts.
-Caballero's grandmother encouraged her to become a strong woman, focusing on feats of dental strength in her performances.

-She met her future husband, Andrés Ramos, at the age of 15.
-Ramos was an animal trainer with the circus.
-The two later married and had six children together.
-The two would later divorce, leaving Caballero alone to fend for herself and her six children.
-With her background in the circus as a strong woman, local boxing promoters offered her several boxing matches.